-Grants, subsidies, and other revenue
+Grants, subsidies, and other income

 Council relies on a significant subsidy for capital works in its roads and bridges activity.
 Other activities are able to access grants and subsidies from time to time.
-Other revenue can be from many and varied sources and is unlikely to be predictable enough to budget for in advance.
-Other revenue used to fund capital expenditure could include bequests, insurance payouts, and legal settlements.
+Other income can be from many and varied sources and is unlikely to be predictable enough to budget for in advance.
+Other income used to fund capital expenditure could include bequests, insurance payouts, and legal settlements.

-Grants, subsidies and other revenue are used wherever they are available.
+Grants, subsidies and other income are used wherever they are available.